Entertainment And News

 Elon Musk employee rules no big meetings

-The first rule in the email is stated as the following: “Excessive meetings are the blight of big companies and almost always get worse over time.
+The first rule in the email stated that “Excessive meetings are the blight of big companies and almost always get worse over time.
 Please get [out] of all large meetings, unless you’re certain they are providing value to the whole audience, in which case keep them very short.”

 In order for his employees to work towards success, Musk doesn’t believe in a communication hierarchy if the task can be solved with common sense.
 Big meetings are a waste of time and aren't worth it to him.